 - are farsighted or nearsighted

 - use long-term steroid medications

-- have corneas that are thin in the center
+- corneas that are thin in the center

 - have thinning of the optic nerve

-- have diabetes, migraines, high blood pressure, poor blood circulation or other health problems affecting the whole body
+- with diabetes, migraines, high blood pressure, poor blood circulation or other health problems affecting the whole body

 The only sure way to diagnose glaucoma is with a complete eye exam.
 A glaucoma screening that only checks eye pressure is not enough to find glaucoma.

 - measure your eye pressure